Own choice of a program.

 10-25 Players, excluding vocalists.
 Vocals optional and can be additional to players.

 All music SHOULD be up to Grade 2 standard.
+For developing bands.
 Bands playing above the level standard for this event will be adjudicated for comments only.
 Entrants are encouraged to include improvised solos and at least one Swing item.

 General Rules & Conditions of Entry